 In the Midwest, it’s not uncommon to get hailstones the size of baseballs or even softballs which is remarkable in itself, but nothing the size of what’s reportedly been falling all around the world.
 For example, the record setting grapefruit-sized hail that fell in North Dakota back on June 22, 2003 only weighed 1.7 pounds.
 This is nowhere near the heft of the documented megacryometeors.
 Moreover, most recorded megacryometers fell when there were no clouds present.

 Another theory suggests that the large chunks of ice could be the result of atmospheric changes caused by climate change.
 Ice chunks have fallen in Africa, England, Brazil, United States, Spain, China and Scotland.
 This implies there are no localized conditions conducive to megacryometeor formation.

 The chance of them being extraterrestrial in origin is highly unlikely.
 Their isotopic-signature matches that of terrestrial based water found on Earth.
 Comet ice usually has lots of trapped gases.
-They also have a different isotopic-signature, and contain pollutants such as dust and iron, but the ice from the megacryometeors are lacking these contaminants.
+They also contain pollutants such as dust and iron, but the ice from the megacryometeors are lacking these contaminants.
 Even though they leave relatively large craters when they smash into the ground, they are not from outer space.